-Generally any deposit or prepayment will be refunded providing the cancellation notice is received before 14.00 the day prior to your intended arrival otherwise the first nights stay will be charged.
+Generally any deposit or prepayment will be refunded providing the cancellation notice is received by14.00 2 days (48 hours) prior to your intended arrival otherwise the first nights stay will be charged.

 Non arrivals will be charged in full.

-If your reservation is for more than one night please check your confirmation email as there may be a 48 hour cancellation period or different cancellation policy.
+If your reservation is for more than one night please check your confirmation email as there may be a different cancellation policy.